juami/pytentiostat/docs/experimentsetup.rst

 * Solar cell
 * Fuel cell

-In each of these applications, the device only has two electrical leads.
+In each of these applications, the electrochemical cell only has two electrical leads.
 However, the potentiostat has three clips.
 To connect the potentiostat to one of these cells, attach the reference electrode clip from the potentiostat to the counter electrode clip.
 Now there should be a working electrode clip and a counter/reference clip to attach to the two leads on the electrochemical cell.

+.. todo:: add a diagram that shows an example.

 Three-electrode experiment
 ---------------------------